-- ARR calculation considers ‘profits’ generated from the project.
+- ARR calculation considers the profits generated from the project.
 It thus considers all non-cash expenses along with cash expenses.

-- IRR calculations considers only ‘cash inflows’ generated from the project.
+- IRR calculation considers only cash inflows generated from the project.
 Thus, non-cash expenses such as depreciation and other unpaid accruals are ignored.

 5. Complexity of calculation

 - Calculation of ARR is a simple mathematical formula.

 - Calculation of IRR involves a more complex algebraic formula.
 Hence, the help from calculation tools such as IRR tables and excel formulas are taken.

 6. Weightage to timing of profit/cash flow generation

 - ARR gives equal weightage to profit earned across all years.

 - IRR considers net values and gives higher weightage to earlier cash flows.